pavelkukov/react-dial-knob/README.md

 ```

 ## ✔ Usage
-1. You have to store `value` and update the component (controlled component).
+You have to store `value` and update the component (controlled component).
-2. Four of the skins are having `theme` prop.
-(Docs and playground in storybook)
-3. [Custom skin creation tutorial](https://pavelkukov.github.io/react-dial-knob/?path=/story/knob-knob-component--create-skin) in storybook.
-(131 lines - text and code)

 _________________________________________________________________________
 [See at CodePen](https://codepen.io/pavelkukov/pen/xxGgZvL?editors=0010)